 3. Rock bag

 A rock bag is a simple contraption which can make all the difference between a crisp, sharp shot and a blurry shot.
 Many photographers carry a small bag with them into the field which attaches to a hook underneath the tripod; this bag is then filled with rocks or anything that is heavy, weighing down the tripod and acting as a stabiliser in windy conditions.

 Whilst out in the field you can make life easier for yourself and your equipment by considering the direction of the wind and rain.
 Simply position yourself behind a tree, rock or building to ensure your equipment is protected and that you are comfortable, allowing you to concentrate on the job at hand and ultimately achieve great shots.

-These two pieces of equipment can help protect your camera whilst in bright sunlight.
+Essential tools that help protect your photography gear.
+These two pieces of equipment can protect your camera whilst in bright sunlight.
 The UV filter will protect your lens from UV rays.
 However, you have to be aware of the problems.
 If you are going to invest in a UV filter ensure it is a good quality one (the more expensive option) as a cheaper UV filter will reduce the quality of your photographs.
 Another option is to make use of your lens flare cap, this will not only protect your lens from UV rays but also from stray bushes and thorns that can damage your lens.